I was born in the Wild Wild West.

 I taught my son how to handle

-I taught him all the tricks and tips I had learned.
+I taught him all tricks and tips I learned.

 I always told him to stay out of trouble, which he did.